Do you work with couples?

 You may also want to investigate support from your doctor or charities like Mind.

 Do sessions have to be weekly?
-I need to see you fortnightly, monthly or ad-hoc.
+I'd like to see you fortnightly, monthly or ad-hoc.

-I've found it works best in support of your therapy to commit to meet once per week.
-My expectation is that you come every week unless there are genuinely exceptional circumstances, beyond a few weeks per year of holiday.
-A lot happens in a week, and we only have 50 minutes to discuss that and longer-term issues.
-If you're unable to fit that in or afford it at the moment, I will not be the right option for you.
-Beyond the psychotherapy theory and evidence that supports this, I pay for weekly room bookings which creates a financial block on other arrangements.
+It works best in support of your therapy to commit to once per week.
+My expectation is that you come every week, beyond a few weeks per year of holiday, unless there are genuinely exceptional circumstances.
+Much happens in a week, and we only have fifty minutes to discuss that and issues that may have accumulated over a lifetime.
+If you're unable to fit that in or afford it at the moment, I'm not the right option for you.